-General Opinion: Mediocrity playing to Mythology
+General Opinion: Mediocrity playing to mythology

-It’s not the main actors that are terrible (although the less said about the limited support cast the better) A young Gary Oldman does an ok job at portraying what essentially amounts to a thinly veiled caricature of the myth that hides the man.
-He successfully manages to present a picture of a violent, self destructive idiot rather than the ‘naive,’ easily led kid who fell helplessly for an American Junkie… Like i said, Oldman doesn’t too badly given the script… but he’s playing the myth.
+It’s not the main actors that are terrible (although the less said about the limited support cast the better) A young Gary Oldman does an ok job at portraying what amounts to a thinly veiled caricature of the myth that hides the man.
+He successfully manages to present a picture of a violent, self destructive idiot rather than the ‘naive,’ easily led kid who fell helplessly for an American Junkie… Like I said, Oldman doesn’t too badly given the script, but he’s playing the myth.

-And what about the American Junkie?
+And what about the American junkie?
 She is nowhere near irritating enough.
-She’s annoying and unlikeable as she should be… But nowhere near enough.
-This was a woman who nearly everyone hated… and yet they haven’t gone far enough to make me absolutely loathe her… Then again… Surely you don’t want the audience repulsed by a main character?
-As for everybody else… well the portrayal is laughable and not worth even mentioning here.
+She’s annoying and unlikable, as she should be, but nowhere near enough.
+This was a woman who nearly everyone hated and yet they haven’t gone far enough to make me absolutely loathe her.Then again… Surely you don’t want the audience repulsed by a main character?
+As for everybody else, the portrayal is laughable and not worth even mentioning here.

-General Opinion: Not bad but a little weak in places.
+General Opinion: Not bad, but a little weak in places.

-The film is what i suppose you might call pacey.
-It’s very entertaining and its helped along by some good and VERY convincing singing scenes (Ok… Curtis’s singing is slightly higher (yeah… I’ve got Joy Division playing atm so i know what i’m writing…) but its still very convincing.).
+The film is what I suppose you might call pacey.
+It’s very entertaining and its helped along by some good and VERY convincing singing scenes (Ok… Curtis’s singing is slightly higher (yeah… I’ve got Joy Division playing atm so I know what I’m writing about…) but its still very convincing.)
 The acting is all good as well.
 You can tell that the makers have really tried hard to try and fit the actors to their role.
 Sam Riley makes for an excellent Curtis.
 He’s quiet, unassuming and instantly likeable.
-Right from the off he is Ian Curtis as i would imagine him to be.
+Right from the off he is Ian Curtis as O would imagine him to be.
 And it’s not just with Riley they’ve done a good job.
 The rest of the band are convincing, as is their manager Rob Gretton and Curtis’s wife Deborah.
 The only one who doesn’t seem convincing is Tony Wilson… He looks and acts nothing like the real one.
 But just the one character in an entire film isn’t at all bad.